 I am a property owner: what might the Licensing Scheme look like, and what should I be thinking about?

 - The existing Private Landlord Registration scheme may act as a starting point for the new licensed regime for short-term lets.
 However, the absence of “grandfather rights” (in effect, an automatic entitlement and which would have been similar to that employed during the transition of the liquor licensing regime) has raised some eyebrows.
-What that means is that operators who offered short-term lets prior to any licensing requirement coming into force may require to wait until they have a valid licence.
-That could lead to a period of trading uncertainty if their licence is not approved in time for the start of the Scheme.
+What that means is that operators who offered short-term lets prior to any licensing requirement coming into force will still need to apply for a licence.
 There will also likely be additional costs, potential publicity and ongoing compliance requirements that operators will need to consider.

 - The proposed licensing system may include a limit on the number of days the property can be let before a licence is required.
 A 28 day per year limit has been mooted by some authorities as the trigger for requiring a licence.
 Councils may have powers to cap the number of licensed properties within an area, similar to the overprovision rules for pubs and nightclubs.